Arrival in Remedios

 *please note that you’ll need to pay an entrance fee of around 15CUC locally, which will also cover your lunch at one of the beachside restaurants.

 After a hearty breakfast at your casa, it’s time to leave Remedios behind and travel to Sancti Spiritus, about 1.5 hours away.
 Unless you’re self-driving, we’ll arrange for a private transfer to pick you up from your accommodation, and you should arrive before lunchtime with plenty of time to explore this attractive old town.
 Sancti Spritus gives a great insight into everyday Cuban life and is known for its welcoming spirit.
 Your casa owner will be happy to give you some local tips.

-The Puente Yayabo bridge is especially charming, and the town has some great places to eat and drink, some beautiful parks to relax in, as well as some ‘unusual’ museums!
-In the evening you can take in some great local music at Uneac or the Casa de la Cultura, and try an ice cream from local institution Dulce Crema.
+In the early evening you’ll meet with local lady who has made her home in an old soap factory, and she’ll welcome you into her kitchen to learn how to make Cuban classics such as arroz con gris, cerdo asado, frijoles negros or yuca con mojito.
+Cubans hate wasting food, so you’ll also get eat some of the fruits of your labour of course.
+Afterwards, you can take in some great local music at Uneac or the Casa de la Cultura, and try an ice cream from local institution Dulce Crema.
 If all this sounds dreamy to you, then just let us know and we’ll extend your stay to 2 nights here.

 At the end of your stay here, you’ll continue on to the next stop on your Cuban adventure.